Home

 Shakey in Life Magazine, November 20, 1970

 Shakey’s brain defied the conventional views that the computer cannot challenge the human monopoly of reason and demonstrated that machines could think.
 Shakey served as an existence proof that encouraged later developers to develop more advanced robots.
-Its development significantly impacted the field of robotics, artificial intelligence3, and computer science in general.
+Its development significantly impacted the fields of robotics, artificial intelligence, and computer science in general.
 As a result, A* search algorithm—widely used in pathfinding and plotting an efficiently traversable path between points was developed.

 Frequently Asked Questions